SmarkSeven/gitSkill/README.md

 # gitSkill
-creat a branch is queck.
+creat a branch is queck AND simple.